-The academic year for students enrolled in 8 week sessions is defined as 32 weeks (four consecutive sessions) and 24 semester hours.
-Each academic year has two 16 week payment periods (see examples below).
-Accordingly, students are expected to enroll and successfully complete 3 courses each 16 week payment period to maintain their scheduled award (see examples below).

-Students are also expected to remain enrolled in three consecutive (non-overlapping) sessions, which coincides with the 32-week academic year and loan period (for students receiving Direct Loans).
-Any breaks in enrollment may result in the loss of federal financial aid eligibility, delay of subsequent disbursements, and/or having funds returned if funds have already been disbursed.
+Each academic year has two payment periods.
+Accordingly, students are expected to enroll and successfully complete half the weeks and hours each payment period to maintain their scheduled award.
+Students are also expected to remain enrolled in consecutive sessions (for students receiving Direct Loans).
+Any breaks in enrollment may result in the loss of federal financial aid eligibility, delay in subsequent disbursements, and/or having funds returned if funds have already been disbursed.
+Please refer SAP policy for Academic Year Definition.